billwang7599/shopping-list/README.md

-# shopping-list
-Project for class
+Shopping list created for UI/UX class using TS and Preact.